Finite Satisfiability of the Two-Variable Guarded Fragment with Transitive Guards and Related Variants: Equivalence Guards. The case with equality

 \section{Equivalence Guards.
 The case with equality}

-In this section we show that every finitely satisfiable \GFtEG-formula has a model of a bounded (double exponential) size and that the finite satisfiability problem for \GFtEG{} is \NExpTime-complete.
+In this section we show that every finitely satisfiable \GFtEG-formula has a model of bounded (double exponential) size and that the finite satisfiability problem for \GFtEG{} is \NExpTime-complete.
 We remark here that the case of finite satisfiability is much more complicated than that of general satisfiability.
 Indeed, every satisfiable formula has a (usually infinite) tree-like model with equivalence classes bounded exponentially.
-To check if a given normal form formula has a model it suffices to guess a set of 1-types which are going to be realized, verify that for a realization of each 1-type one can build its (small) $E_i$-classes (independently for different $i$), and check some additional simple conditions.
-See \cite{Kie05} for the details of this construction.
+To check if a given normal form formula has a model it suffices to guess a set of 1-types which are going to be realized, verify that for a realization of each 1-type one can build its (small) $E_i$-classes (independently for different $i$), and check some additional simple conditions. \citeN{Kie05} discusses details of this construction.
 For finite satisfiability we need to develop a different and more involved approach.
 Recall in particular, that we have to take into consideration equivalence classes of doubly exponential size, as shown in Example \ref{klasa}.
-Since we are aiming at an $\NExpTime$ upper bound, in this section we approximate classes by their $M_\phi$-counting types (where $M_\phi$ is a number that admits application of part (iii) in Lemma~\ref{l:admissibility} from Section~\ref{sec:prelim}).

-In this section we first identify several conditions of tuples of sets of $M_\phi$-counting types that obviously hold when these counting types correspond to classes realized in models of \GFtEG{}-formulas.
+Since we are aiming at an $\NExpTime$ upper bound, similarly as in the previous section we approximate counting types of classes by their $M_\phi$-cuttings (where $M_\phi$ is the number defined in Section~\ref{sec:types-and-counting} that admits application of part (iii) in Lemma~\ref{l:admissibility}).
+However, the number of $M_\phi$-counting types is doubly exponential, so we cannot work on this level of abstraction directly and we reduce the finite satisfiability problem to linear/integer programming.
+The proof is presented in two parts.
+In Subsection~\ref{ss:sysstems-of-linear} we identify conditions of tuples of sets of $M_\phi$-counting types that obviously hold when these sets are taken from models of \GFtEG{}-formulas.
 These conditions are formulated in terms of linear inequalities.
-Later we show that checking solutions of these inequalities is sufficient for finite satisfiability.
-Since we use some results of linear and integer programming we recall them first.
+In Subsection~\ref{ss:neat-model} we show the core part of the reduction, namely that checking solutions of these inequalities is sufficient for finite satisfiability.

+The idea of reducing the (finite) satisfiability problem of a logic to linear (integer) programming is not new.
+It was, e.g., employed by \citeN{Cal96}, \citeN{LST05} and Pratt-Hartmann \citeyear{PH05,PH07} to establish the complexity of some fragments of the two-variable logic with counting quantifiers.
+On the other hand the apparatus of counting types and their $M_\phi$-cuttings was introduced in the conference version of this paper \cite{KT07} and it was later adopted (after some changes in terminology) in \citeN{KMP-HT14} and \citeN{KP-HT15} to deal with related logics with equivalence relations.